codeforequity-at/botium-connector-twilio-ivr/README.md

 * Increasing STT accuracy
 * Asserter to check call state
 * Better solution for one me-says case
 * Cancel phone call if conversation test finished succesful
+* Better test case termination if the DTMF specification is wrong.
+(Now Twilio got 500 from proxy, so terminates the call.
+Connector does not know about the error)